crystal-ball/webpack-base/README.md

 - Production CSS+JS assets are minified
 - Application logo is used to generate and inject favicon resources in build

+### Caching

+Long term asset caching is supported by including content based hashes in the generated asset filenames.

+- `[contenthash]` substitution is included in filenames in production builds to append a hash that will change when the file contents change
+- A single runtime asset is extracted to deduplicate webpack runtime boilerplate
+- Module ids are hashed based on content to prevent import order changes causing all chunks to update.
+- Dynamic imports for code splitting should use webpack magic comments to set a semantic asset name.

 ### Environment variable injection

 The following environment variables are injected by the build: